risk-of-thunder/R2API/R2API.Items/README.md

 ## Related Pages

-A detailed tutorial on how to make custom items using ItewmAPI can be found [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Items/)
+A detailed tutorial on how to make custom items using ItemAPI can be found [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Items/)

 ## Changelog